brandoncardoso/hima/README.md

 Refers to `.scss` files within the `_sass` directory that define the theme's styles.

-  - `hima/colourschemes/auto.scss` &mdash; An adaptive colourscheme that switches between light and dark mode depending on your site visitors' preference. *Used by default.*
+  - `hima/colorschemes/auto.scss` &mdash; An adaptive colorscheme that switches between light and dark mode depending on your site visitors' preference. *Used by default.*
   - `hima/initialize.scss` &mdash; A component that defines the theme's *skin-agnostic* variable defaults and sass partials.
     It imports the following components (in the following order):
     - `hima/custom-variables.scss` &mdash; A hook that allows overriding variable defaults and mixins. (*Note: Cannot override styles*)
     - `hima/main.scss` &mdash; Style rules for the theme.
     - `hima/custom-styles.scss` &mdash; A hook that allows overriding styles defined above. (*Note: Cannot override variables*)

-Refer to the [Colour Schemes](#colour-schemes) section for more details.
+Refer to the [Color Schemes](#color-schemes) section for more details.

 ### Assets